Here are the most frequently asked questions when it comes to travel nursing.

 There are so many questions to ask your recruiter throughout the whole process of finding and signing a contract.
 Read NurseFly’s post on 10 questions to ask your travel nurse recruiter for info.

-Can you travel nurse as a new grad?
+Can I be a travel nurse as a new grad?

 Only if you want to place your shiny new RN license at serious risk.
 Most facilities require at least one year of experience, most prefer two, especially for a specialty.
 As a travel nurse you are expected to hit the ground running, sometimes after only 4-8 hours of orientation on the unit.
 Most new grads do not have the experience necessary to be successful for a travel nurse assignment.